rolancon/confetti/README.md

 If the above annotation appears in a Confetti file in addition to the previous annotation, then they are additive, meaning both b and c nodes will get an annotation.
 This process can be repeated for any node that needs a label or annotation.

-Annotations are part of a set (relation), therefore there can be more than one:
+Annotations are part of a set (tuples), therefore there can be more than one:

     [a.b]
     key-for-b = some-value